Yardize logo Yardize

 About this property

-The dwelling at 44 Cartwright Street is a separate house positioned on a 756 m² allotment in Charnwood, ACT.
-It comprises a straightforward layout with three bedrooms, one bathroom and a single parking space.
-The property sold for $371,000 on 4 Apr 2012.
+44 Cartwright Street is a three‑bedroom house set on a 756 m² block in Charnwood, Australian Capital Territory, with a single parking space.
+The floor plan offers a clear separation between living areas and the garden, supporting a practical family lifestyle.
+It sold for $371,000 on 4 Apr 2012.

 Sales history